Why The World Needs More Emotionally Healthy Pastors

 They know that it’s His church, and they’re simply stewards.
 The world needs more emotionally healthy pastors who lead with integrity, humility, and Christ-like love.

-“Leadership is not about your glory; it’s about pointing others to His.” - Paul David Tripp
+“Because leadership is not about your glory; it’s about pointing others to His.” - Paul David Tripp